The Inspired Abstract

 Paper ($3) and a limited supply of canvases ($13 already double-gessoed) will be available for purchase at the workshop if you don't want to bring your own.

 If you want all your supplies to be provided, please reserve these ahead by clicking here to pay a materials fee of $23.

 Questions?
 Email Julie.

 About Julie: Award-winning abstract artist Julie Bernstein Engelmann creates dramatic art that speaks to the heart and spirit.
-She is passionate about teaching three vital qualities of powerful abstract painting: meaning, naturalness, and spatial depth & flow.
+She is passionate about teaching artists how to understand their mid-process “beautiful mess” and bring it to life through three vital qualities of powerful abstract painting: meaning, naturalness, and spatial depth and flow.
+In addition, Julie shares valuable expertise in color mixing to enhance visual depth.
 Educated on both coasts, Julie holds an MFA from the University of California, Los Angeles, and a BA from Barnard College in New York City (summa cum laude), where she studied with first-generation abstract expressionist Milton Resnick.
-Julie's luscious artworks have won many awards and were featured in a retrospective solo exhibition, Being Spirit, at the Southern Alleghenies Museum of Art in Pennsylvania.
+Julie's luscious acrylic paintings have won many awards and were featured in a retrospective solo exhibition, Being Spirit, at the Southern Alleghenies Museum of Art in Pennsylvania.
 Julie teaches on the faculty of the Sedona Arts Center School of the Arts.
-See Julie's art and CV at www.julieengelmann.com.
+See Julie's art, CV, and sign up for her free eye-opening ebook, How to Bring Your Abstract Art to Life, at www.julieengelmann.com.